 No. If your child has a place in the nursery class of a school, they will not necessarily remain at the same school when they reach school age.
-Schools are not permitted to give priority to those nursery class pupils who may wish to attend the school at a later date.
-You will need to apply for a school place via Reading School Admissions Team by 15 January 2024.
+You will need to apply for a school place via Reading School Admissions Team by 15 January 2025.